tomas-fryza/vhdl-course/labs/06-counter/README.md

 1. Add a second instantiation (copy) of the counter and clock enable entities and make a 16-bit counter with a 10 ms time base.
 Therefore, the application will contain two independent binary counters (4-bit and 16-bit), each with a different counting speed.

-   Display second counter value on LED(15:0).
+   Display the second counter value on LED(15:0).
 Since it is not possible to control one output device with two different sources, the values of the first counter will no longer be displayed on the LED(3:0).
 All LEDs here are reserved for the second counter only!

 <a name="assignment"></a>